 Xfce’s panel is highly configurable.
 The system settings panels accessible from within the menus provide tools for all the tinkering you desire.
 In Linux Lite, the Xfce panel has a virtual workspace switcher applet preconfigured with two desktops.
 You can add up to several dozen more.

 One of my favorite features with the Xfce desktop is the right-click access to full menus that can pop up anywhere on the desktop.
 One of the best system tools in Linux Lite is Lite Tweaks.
-It provides a list of configuration tasks that fills several screens.
-Click on the check boxes for the ones you want to execute.
+It provides a list of configuration tasks that fill several screens.
+Click on the checkboxes for the ones you want to execute.
 Then click on the Begin button in the lower right corner of the Tweaks window.

 Navigating the Desktop

 The menu button in the far left corner of the panel bar has a two-column display.
-The left column shows all categories.
-The wider right column shows all of the choices in the selected category.
+The left column shows all categories and the wider right column shows all of the choices in the selected category.

 A search window fills the left half of the bottom of the menu window.
 To its right are buttons to launch the settings panel, the lock screen, and the Log Out panel.